Performing a DFMEA

 Note: It is from the Insert button that you can add Functions, Requirements, Test Plans and Test Reports.

-3. For each Requirement, enter the Test Plan(s) and related data which document the tests that will be performed to validate that the Requirement is met.
+- For each Requirement, enter the Test Plan(s) and related data documenting the tests that will be performed to validate that the Requirement is met.